glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 ### PsTools

 Way way way back in 1996, Mark Russinovich and Bryce Cogswell created a little company called Winternals Software LP that created a bunch of software to help administer Windows 2000 boxes.
 Long story short...in 2006 Microsoft bought the company and all their tools now known as [Windows Sysinternals](https://docs.microsoft.com/en-us/sysinternals/).
 There is a cornucopia of awesome tools that I will mention throughout the duration of this course but for now we are going to focus on some of the PsTools Suite I find most handy.
 While you can accomplish all of these functions via WMI via PowerShell or WMIC, these tools are helpful for those who prefer tools with a dedicated tasks and help menus.
-While there is absolutely no shame in that, the more comfortable you become with WMI scripting, the less you will need this suite.
+There is absolutely no shame in that but I found, the more comfortable I become with WMI scripting, the less you will need this suite.

 #### Windows Admin using PsTools Suite